mrmelonson/How-to-use-an-i2c-bus-oled-display-with-a-raspberry-pi/README.md

    sudo forever list
    sudo forever stop [process id]
    ```
 9. Enjoy!
-You now have a tiny oled screen to view your Pihole stats with!
+You now have a tiny oled screen to view your Pi-hole stats with!
 Now go forth and conquer! with your tiny oled screen!